-SW 280 Introduction to Social Work

-Introduces students to the social work profession and its value, skill, and knowledge bases.
+\SW 280 Introduction to Social Work 3 credit hours Introduces students to the social work profession and its value, skill, and knowledge bases.

-SW 301 Human Behavior in the Social Environment I

-Presents a social systems framework with a focus on individual and family systems.
+\SW 301 Human Behavior in the Social Environment I 3 credit hours Presents a social systems framework with a focus on individual and family systems.
 Emphasizes integration of social and behavioral theories.
-Prerequisites: SW 280, Psy 105, Soc 204, Bio 100.
-(Pthese may be taken as a co-requisite with advisor permission.)
+Prerequisites: SW 280, Psy 105, Soc 204, Psi 100. (\These may be taken as a co-requisite with advisor permission.)

-SW 302 Human Behavior in the Social Environment II
+\SW 302 Human Behavior in the Social Environment II